ACP-PCVCF/TRACE-Deployment/README.md

 ## Git Subtrees – How We Use Them
 This repository integrates multiple service repositories using Git Subtrees.

-Each service (i.e., sensor-data-service, camunda-service, and proofing-service) lives in its own dedicated Git repository, but is pulled into this integration repository via subtree under its respective folder.
+Each service (i.e., sensor-data-service, camunda-service, and proving-service) lives in its own dedicated Git repository, but is pulled into this integration repository via subtree under its respective folder.
 This allows us to deploy and test all services together without changing how each service is developed.

 ### Developer Workflow